Closed continuations of Riemann surfaces: Genus-preserving closed regular self-weldings

 where $\psi' \in M_{+}(R')$ is the co-welder of $\varphi$, the lengths $L_{\psi'}(e'_{j})$, $j=1,2,3$, are uniquely determined, and hence $(\iota')^{-1}(v'_{4})$ depends only on $\varphi$.
-Consequently, $(R',\iota')$ is equivalent to $(R,\iota)$. \end{proof}
+Consequently, $\langle R',\iota'\rangle$ is equivalent to $\langle R,\iota\rangle$. \end{proof}

 \begin{rem} The three points $q_{j}$, $j=1,2,3$, in the above proof are projected to the same point on $R$.
-It is a zero of the co-welder of $\varphi$ though $q_{j}$ may not be zeros of $\varphi$. \end{rem}
+It is a zero of the co-welder of $\varphi$ even if none of $q_{j}$ is a zero of $\varphi$. \end{rem}

-\begin{proof}[Proof of Theorem~\ref{thm:border_length_condition}] Let $(R,\iota)$ be an arbitrary $C$-full self-welding of $S$ with welder $\varphi$.
-Take nonoverlapping arcs $a_{k}$, $k=1,\ldots,2N$, on $C$ so that $(R,\iota)$ is the self-welding of $S$ with welder $\varphi$ along $(a_{2j-1},a_{2j})$, $j=1,\dots,N$.
+\begin{proof}[Proof of Theorem~\ref{thm:border_length_condition}] Let $\langle R,\iota\rangle$ be an arbitrary $C$-full self-welding of $S$ with welder $\varphi$.
+Take nonoverlapping arcs $a_{k}$, $k=1,\ldots,2N$, on $C$ so that $\langle R,\iota\rangle$ is the self-welding of $S$ with welder $\varphi$ along $(a_{2j-1},a_{2j})$, $j=1,\dots,N$.
 By subdividing the arcs if necessary we may assume that every zero of $\varphi$ on $C$ is an endpoint of some $a_{k}$.
 Then the closure of each horizontal trajectory of $\varphi$ on $C$ is a union of $a_{k}$'s.
 Denote by $\psi$ the co-welder of $\varphi$.